Recipe for Fried New Garden Potatoes

 Drain the Boiled Potatoes

 Place in a medium saucepan and cover with water.
 Bring to a boil, and cook covered, with lid slightly ajar for 10-12 minutes until potatoes are starting to get tender.
-Drain completely of water.
+Using a colander, drain completely of water.

 Slice New Garden Potatoes in Half